 It turns out that this is an art with a bit of skill to it.
 It’s hard to think about anything that isn’t the roughness of Kavinsky’s fingers, or the softness of his lips.
 Bodies don’t fit together the way Ronan would like them to: his wrist is bent awkwardly and all their limbs seem to be inconveniently placed; Kavinsky is all hard edges and sharp angles.

-Still, there’s a kind of rhythm to it, skin on bare skin, bodies pressed together, and hands fumbling in the space between them.
+Still, there’s a kind of rhythm, skin on bare skin, bodies pressed together, and hands fumbling in the space between them.
 In the back of Ronan’s mind, warning lights glow, and Ronan stares at Kavinsky’s face with its shadows and hollows and black, empty eyes, thinks of it until he can see it behind his eyelids when he lets his own eyes fall closed.
 Kavinsky bites at Ronan’s lips, and then down the line of his jaw and the soft skin of his neck.

 A moment later, Kavinsky pulls back.
 Ronan is sure he hears him say fuck, Lynch, under his breath, and then something which might be Bulgarian; it sounds like Kavinsky’s party playlists.